 - describe the academic work remaining on your schedule for the coming year to meet graduation requirements; this is to ensure that you'll have the necessary time to devote to your thesis project.
 This should also include a statement of your plans to reduce your extra-curricular activities to maximize the time available to focus on this major project.
 A senior thesis is a huge investment of your time and energy and radically more demanding than most students imagine.

 All Terms: Arrange

 This course is open only to majors and double majors by arrangement with the Chair.
 The course requires the completion of a formal thesis.
 Please consult the rules for this course as detailed above.

-Prerequisite: Native American Studies 85, 86, and permission of the Chair of the program and the faculty member who will be advising the student.
+Prerequisite: Native American and Indigenous Studies 85, 86, and permission of the Chair of the department and the faculty member who will be advising the student.